suziexi/frameblends.github.io/README.md

 #### Tuesday
-Here is list of finished tasks in the past week, and they will be uploaded:
+Here is list of finished tasks in the past week, please see update on [Project Google Site](https://sites.google.com/view/frame-blends-entry/home), and I will present everything at the meeting.
 - Documentation for Frame Embedding in general
 - A brief proposal/thoughts about the attention mechanism for Frame Embedding
 - A list of attention-related papers
 - A tutorial video for analysts
 - Other related materials for analysts
 - An improved version of HPC pipeline

 #### Wednesday
 - Mentor meeting slides